AnnemeHolzh/AnnemeHolzh/README.md

 ## 🚀 About Me

-- 🌱 **Learning Journey:** I'm currently diving deep into MVVM architecture, React Native, best practices for responsive design and simple animations!
+- 🌱 **Learning Journey:** I'm currently diving deep into MVVM architecture, React Native, best practices for responsive design and toggling light and dark mode!
 I enjoy exploring new technologies and refining my skills to become the best version of myself.
 - 💼 **Professional Experience:** I am a final year student tutor where, due to my high academic perdformance, I help tutor higher certificate, first year and second year students in programming and cloud development, both in class as well as in the university library.
 - 👨‍💻 **Technical Skills:** Proficient in C#, XAML, SQL, Typecript, HTML, CSS, Java and Azure functions.
 I have hands-on experience with creating dynamic and responsive applications.
 - 🎨 **UI/UX Design:** I have a keen interest in UI/UX design, focusing on creating visually appealing and user-friendly interfaces.
 I believe in the importance of good design fundamentals and strive to implement them in my projects.